Bonnie Scott

-Bonnie Ann Scott (born February 20, 1941) is a retired American actress and singer.
-She was best known for being the original female lead in the hit Broadway musical How to Succeed in Business Without Really Trying while at the age of only 20.
+Bonnie Scott (born February 20, 1941) is a retired American actress and singer.
+She is best known for being the original female lead in the hit Broadway musical How to Succeed in Business Without Really Trying while at the age of only 20.
 Later she played Judy Bessemer during the first season of the ABC sitcom That Girl.

 Early life

-Scott was born Bonnie Ann Paul on February 20, 1941, in Philadelphia, Pennsylvania, the younger of two children born to Albert and Blanche Paul.
+Scott was born in Philadelphia, Pennsylvania on February 20, 1941, the younger of two children born to Albert and Blanche Paul.
 Her elder brother was named Jordan.
-The family moved to Los Angeles in 1945.

 Career

 Scott began her professional career in singing and dancing at the age of two.
 She made her first television appearance at the age of eight performing live on the weekly ABC series Soapbox Theatre where she performed for two years.

 She also appeared in a number of films, including Love Is Better Than Ever (MGM, 1952) Beware, My Lovely (RKO, 1952), Vicki (20th Century Fox, 1953) and Dondi (Allied Artists, 1961).